Salix-OS/docs.salixos.org/content/faq/3rd-party-repos/_index.md

 ---

-Yes, of course you are free to add third party repositories (e.g. GSB, linuxpackages.net, alienbob...) to slapt-get, however, there may be issues.
+Yes, of course you are free to add third party repositories (e.g. GSB, MSB, alienbob...) to slapt-get, however, there may be issues.

 It is important to remember that Salix does handle package dependencies,